Dashboard-native guidance

 The API describes what an agent is allowed to do, not which internal runner executes it.
 A read-only triage agent might only call platform tools.
 A coding agent might use a retained workspace with repository access, command execution, package managers, and test tooling.
 This keeps the public contract stable as the runtime improves.
 For platform operations, agents should prefer fast structured API work.
 For tasks that need files, repositories, scripts, package managers, browsers, or state between turns, they can use a retained runtime.
 Users see one conversation either way.Repository change requests are the review surface

-When an agent needs to change repository-backed deployment source or configuration, the default path is a repository change request.
+When an agent needs to change repository-backed installation source or configuration, the default path is a repository change request.
 The agent reads existing change requests in the workspace, checks whether work is already in progress, and creates a new request only when needed.
 This prevents duplicate work and keeps production changes reviewable.
 Repository change request access is controlled by grants, and accepting a change can require a separate approval request.
 Read access does not imply permission to accept a change.Sessions produce events

 Every turn emits events that the dashboard and API can display:- Messages from the user, system, or assistant.